 English leading lights Liverpool and Man City should progress without incident while Aston Villa should join them but will be tested against Rapid Vienna.
-Celtic will hope to see off Utrecht while SPL rivals Dundee United and Motherwell will have to be at their very best to take care of AEK Athens and Odense.
+Celtic will hope to see off Utrecht while Scottish Premiership rivals Dundee United and Motherwell will have to be at their very best to take care of AEK Athens and Odense.
 The sixth British side are TNS but this is where the adventure ends for the Welsh minnows who tackle CSKA Sofia.

 For big-spending City failure is not an option and they should stroll to victory against Timisoara who finished fifth in the Romanian league last season.
 However, best price on Roberto Mancini's men to win away is 4-6 with boylesports.